sm3rta/habeila-portfolio/apps/portfolio/public/assets/jobApplicationsSnippets.md

 ---

+## Short message to employer

+Hello!
+I'm a collaborative and friendly full stack developer with 5 years of experience in React, HTML/CSS, Express & AWS.
+I'm looking forward to discussing this opportunity with you.

+---

 ## Achievements/Recent achievement

 I led a team of 4 front-end developers in the process of creating and maintaining features while setting clear design system standards for the design team to follow.